Destination Canada

 A10: Canada offers a wide range of outdoor activities, including hiking, skiing, snowboarding, kayaking, canoeing, and fishing.

-Q11: How can I stay connected during my visit to Canada?
+Q11: How can I stay connected during my visit to Destination Canada?

 A11: You can get a local SIM card or use international roaming services from your home country.
 Wi-Fi is available in most urban areas.